alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 ---
-title: Working With Compession And Archive Files In Linux
+title: Working with Compression and Archive Files in Linux Using tar
 layout: post
 author: alonshrestha
 categories:
 - Linux
 - Compression
 - Archive
+- tar
+- tar.gz
+- tar.bz2
+image: assets/images/blog/2019-10-19/1.png
+featured: true
 ---

 Managing and working with file compression and archive is the most important file-related task in Linux. tar command is known as Tape ARchive which is used to create an archive of files in Linux.
 This command creates an archive without compression.
 For creating an archive file with compression, you need to use specific compression tools or need to specify an option that compresses the archive while it is created.
 In this article, we will learn how to manage and work with archives and compressed files.

+> **Table Of Content**

+* TOC
+{:toc}

 # Create Archive
 To create an archive we use `tar -cf  Archive-file-name.tar  /file-you-want-to-archive`.
 In below example an archive is created with the name `myFiles.tar` for directory  `/home/alon/Documents/`.